 9.50 Multicast AID

 A S1G STA with dot11MulticastAIDActivated equal to true supports the implementation of multicast traffic using Multicast AID, which follows the rules of the implementation of traffic using AID.

 A Multicast AID is an AID that represents a group of S1G STAs.
-A Multicast AID corresponds to a bit in the traffic-indication virtual bitmap.
+A Multicast AID corresponds to a bit in the traffic-indication virtual bitmap.An S1G AP signals the presence of group addressed BUs that correspond to a Multicast AID is the same as the signalling of individually addressed BUs, i.e. the AP sets the bit corresponding to the Multicast AID in the traffic-indication virtual bitmap to 1 when BUs are present, and sets it to 0 otherwise.

-Any S1G STA that has a group MAC address may request a Multicast AID from the S1G AP through the AID Switch Request frame.
-Upon receiving the AID Switch Request frame, the S1G AP assigns a Multicast AID to the requested S1G STA based on its group MAC address and multicast listen intervalthrough the AID Switch Response frame.S1G AP may assign different Multicast AIDs to S1G STAs that have the same group MAC address but different multicast listen intervals.
+An S1G STA with dot11MulticastAIDActivated equal to true that has a group MAC address may request a Multicast AID from the S1G AP to which it is associated to by sending an AID Switch Request frame.
+Upon receiving the AID Switch Request frame, the S1G AP that supports multicast AID responds with an AID Switch Response that contains the assigned Multicast AID that corresponds to that group MAC address and the multicast listen interval as described in 10.45 (Dynamic AID assignment operation).The S1G AP may assign different Multicast AIDs to S1G STAs that have the same group MAC address but different multicast listen intervals.
 The S1G STA should maintainthe link between the assigned Multicast AID to its group MAC address and multicast listen interval.

+The S1G AP shall indicate the presence of group addressed BUs corresponding to a multicast AID in the TIM included in the S1G Beacon framethat is sent every multicast listen interval.
+The S1G STA that has negotiated multicast AID operation shall wake up every multicast listen interval to receive the S1G Beacon frame.

 For example, when S1G AP with dot11PageSlicingSupported equal to true has data buffered for a group of S1G STAs with dot11PageSlicingSupported equal to true that belong to a Multicast AID, it indicates this condition in the page slice element (8.4.2.170b (Page Slice element)) transmitted in a DTIM beacon.
 The S1G STAs that detect this indication will wake up at the assigned beacon interval to determine the TIM and extract the assigned time slots that carry the buffered multicast data.
-The S1G AP transmits the buffered multicast data within the assigned time slots for the S1G STAs' reception.The Multicast AID can be used in short MAC header (8.8.3.2 (Address fields)) and in place ofpartial AID as described in 9.19a (Group ID, partial AID, Uplink Indication and COLOR in S1G PPDUs).
+The S1G AP transmits the buffered multicast data within the assigned time slots for the S1G STAs' reception.

+The S1G AP that has indicated the presence of group addressed BUs for a given multicast AID shall deliver these BUs using a PV1 frame with the multicast AID in the A1 field (see 8.8.3.2 (Address fields)) and settingthepartial AID as described in 9.19a (Group ID, partial AID, Uplink Indication and COLOR in S1G PPDUs).

+An S1G STA that has a multicast AID assigned for a particular group MAC address shall discard any received frame that contains the group MAC address in theRA field.

+NOTE – This avoids that the STA receives duplicate groupcast BUs with different multicast delivery procedures.

 For the S1G STAs with the group MAC address which don't have the Multicast AID, the S1G AP doesn't follow this clause to transmit multicast data.